Beetlejuice (1 & 2)

 Cos: Aggie Guerard-Rodgers

 A delightful and surreal treat which made Tim Burton a household name purely for his occult, off-the-wall visual style.
 Geena Davis & Alec Baldwin play a middle-aged couple who have an automobile accident in their small New England town and spend the afterlife in their home trying to scare off a family of yuppies who have just moved in.
-They summon the help of 'Betelguese', a mischievious demon who claims to be an expert at scaring people off, but he does more harm than good.
+They summon the help of 'Betelgeuse', a mischievious demon who claims to be an expert at scaring people off, but he does more harm than good.

 The movie amassed a huge cult following since it's 1988 release and is often considered one of the best comedy-horrors of all time.